eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

     </trip>
 ```
 When defined this way, The rear part of the train will be created as a new simulation vehicle once the first part has reached the stop.
 After stopping, The front half of the train will continue with reduced length.
-If the vehicle that is split if (with `depart="split"`) uses attribute `departPos="splitFront"` it will instead be inserted at front and the part that keeps it's id will be positioned in the rear.
+If the vehicle that is split if (with `depart="split"`) uses attribute `departPos="splitFront"` it will instead be inserted at front and the part that keeps its id will be positioned in the rear.

 ## Joining two trains
 To join two trains, they have to stop at in close proximity (i.e. at the same `<busStop>` or `<trainStop>`) and then one of them is removed (referred to as the **joining train**) and the other made longer (referred to as the **continuing train**.

 The continuing train requires a stop with attribute `triggered="join"`.
-By default this train will only continue it's route after another train has joined with it and wait indefinitely for this condition.
+By default this train will only continue its route after another train has joined with it and wait indefinitely for this condition.
 However, by setting stop attribute [extension](../Definition_of_Vehicles%2C_Vehicle_Types%2C_and_Routes.md#stops_and_waypoints), waiting for the trigger condition can be aborted (as for any other condition).
 The joining train requires a stop with attribute `join="VEH_ID"` where `VEH_ID` denotes the id of the continuing train.